OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Advanced/Manual-Firmware-Installation.md

 ### Step 1: Downloading the Firmware Image

-The Omega firmware images are located on [the Onion repo](http://repo.onion.io/omega2/images/).
+Firmware images for the Omega2 family can be found on the Onion repo: http://repo.onioniot.com/omega2/images/

-Let's begin by downloading the latest firmware image from [the Onion repo](http://repo.onion.io/omega2/images/).
+Let's begin by downloading the latest firmware image from [the Onion repo](http://repo.onioniot.com/omega2/images/).
 This repo is where we keep all the builds of the various Onion Firmware.

 On your Omega, start by changing directories to `/tmp`: